Apology Not Fucking Accepted

 "Then tell him you aren't!" she said urgently, not stopping to think about it.

 "…But, that's why he was screaming at me in the first place."

 Ginny shook her head in frustration.
 Scott didn't get it, he didn't understand her desperate, overriding fear of losing Harry to Tom's influence.
 She knew what it was like, she carried the scars, and the thought of Harry gradually succumbing to the Dark that forced its way into his mind was horrifying to the point that she would do anything to avoid it.
-Harry would gladly go into Chosen One-mode and throw away his sanity if it meant satisfying his martyr complex, but she was not going to let that happen.
+Harry would gladly throw away his sanity if it meant assuaging his overriding sense of responsibility and guilt, but she was not going to let that happen.

 Scott didn't seem to grasp that he was the cure.
 He had the power to keep Harry safe from the curse-link and the self-sacrificing impulse to use it.
 Ginny had confronted Scott with the intention of giving him a good telling off for making such an inappropriate comment about Sirius, but she was willing to let even that go if Scott would just protect Harry's mind.